protobufjs/protobuf.js/README.md

 ### Using .proto files

-It's possible to load existing .proto files using the full library, which parses and compiles the definitions to ready to use runtime message classes:
+It's possible to load existing .proto files using the full library, which parses and compiles the definitions to ready to use reflection-based runtime message classes:

 ```protobuf
 // awesome.proto